 - Choose Classroom Job – Allow the student to choose whichever classroom helper job he’d like to perform.
 He or she will complete this particular job for a day or a week in lieu of his/her regular classroom helper task, working alongside the child who is currently appointed to fulfill that job duty.

 - Compliment – A genuine, heart-felt compliment can mean the world to a kid at the right moment.
-Please note, however, that not all kids (or people in general) appreciate public praise.
+Please note, however, that not all kids receive well public praise.
 So know your students, and compliment wisely. 🙂

-- Extra Tech Time – Coordinate with the technology instructor in setting aside a few extra slots in the computer lab during the semester for students to use the time as a fun reward.
-In preparation, compile a varied list of online games and websites appropriate for the student to explore during this block.
+- Extra Tech Time – Coordinate with the technology instructor to set aside a few extra slots in the computer lab.
+Compile a varied list of appropriate online games and websites they can explore during this block.